SnehaGhoshNew2003/Sentiment_Analysis/README.md

 Ensure that the dataset is available in the correct path.
 Modify the notebook accordingly if needed.

 ## Results
 The trained model provides predictions for sentiment classification.
-Evaluate the model performance using accuracy and loss metrics.
+Evaluated the model performance using accuracy and loss metrics.
+The model is giving 88.5% accuracy and a loss of 35.4%.

 ## Contributing
 Feel free to submit issues or pull requests to improve this project.